 The original cathedral was bombed during the Second World War.
 Its ruins still stand next to the present Cathedral, designed by Sir Basil Spence, completed in 1962.

 The Battle of Edgehill was the first major conflict of the English Civil War, which took place on October 23, 1642.
-Legend tells that for several nights after the famous Battle of Edgehill, two phantom armies could be seen and heard fighting the battle all over again.
+Legend tells that for several nights after the famous battle, two phantom armies could be seen and heard fighting all over again.
 Each night, after the King's soldiers had been defeated and fled the scene of battle, the Parliamentary soldiers would remain for a time in triumph and then they too would vanish.